MrHeaton2001/learning-tools/ssh/ssh-bastion/README.md

-# SSH Bastion Hosts
+# SSH Bastion Host Lab

-These files were created to allow users to use Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) to quickly and easily provision an environment for learning and working with SSH bastion hosts and proxy commands.
-This environment was created and tested using VirtualBox, VMware Fusion, Vagrant,the Vagrant VMware plugin.
+This solution allows users to use Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) to quickly and easily provision an environment for learning and working with SSH bastion hosts and proxy commands.
+This environment was created and tested using VirtualBox, VMware Fusion, and Vagrant.

-## Contents
+## Assets

 * **bastion\_rsa** and **bastion\_rsa.pub**: Private/public key pair for accessing the SSH bastion host.
 The password for this key pair is `password` (all lowercase).
 These files are automatically installed by Vagrant into the correct VMs.